zippy/anansi/README.markdown

     $ lein run
     Starting web interface on port 8080

+You can run the server with options to specify ports and verbose logging too, like this:

+    $ lein run true             ; for verbose logging & default ports
+    $ lein run true 3141        ; for verbose logging and custom web port

 To access streamscapes UI point browser to http://localhost:8080/ss/index.html

 ### Telnet access